Insight-Services-APAC/azure-identity-and-access-powershell/azure/b2b-user/README.md

 # Guests

 Guests can enter a tenant in a number of ways depending upon the tenants collaboration settings.
-For instance, they may be invited via email invitation from the Portal or Sharepoint directly.
+For instance, they may be invited via the Portal or Sharepoint etc.

-To get an overview of all the existing B2B accounts run the cmdlet outlined below.
+To get an overview of all the existing B2B accounts in your tenant run the cmdlet outlined below.

 ## Get All